aru14757/Hybrid-Quantum-Financial-Forecasting/README.md

 - MAE = 78.67
 - MAPE = 1.32%

-The study also shows that regression-based forecasting is more suitable for trading-oriented financial applications than classification-based approaches.
+The study also demonstrates that regression-based forecasting is more suitable for trading-oriented financial applications than classification-based approaches.

 ---